microsoft/ts-parsec/README.md

 ## In the Future

-This project could be open sourced in a separate repo.
-And I am going to add more features to this library, like:
+At this moment, the parser could handle complex syntax very well, but I still have a list of features to complete:

 - context sensitive tokenizer.
 - context sensitive `apply` handler.
 - localized ambiguity recognizing.
-- customizable error reporting.
+- customizable error reporting and recovering.
 - etc .

-Localized ambiguity recognizing is also very useful.
+Localized ambiguity recognizing is very useful.
 For example, you try to parse C programs and get this:

 ```C
 typedef int X;